rock-core/tools-pocolog2msgpack/README.md

   and even strings. :)
 * There are MsgPack libraries for almost any language.

+## Install

+TODO There is no package set that provides libmsgpack-dev yet.

+Dependencies are

+* pocolog_cpp
+* typelib
+* boost
+* libmsgpack-dev

+You can install the dependencies manually and install this tool with

+    mkdir build
+    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=<install prefix> ..
+    make install

 ## Usage

 This repository contains a program that will convert between both log